-7.8.1 Supported message types over different MCTP transport bindings
+444 7.8.1 Supported message types over different MCTP transport bindings

 An endpoint may support different MCTP message types over different MCTP transport bindings.
 For example, an NC may choose to support Ethernet message type over MCTP PCIe VDM transport only.
-It

-- is recommended that an MC initially determines the supported message types on a given medium during - 433 the discovery phase using the Get Supported Message Type MCTP Control command prior to - 434 transmitting MCTP traffic of specific MCTP message type on the medium.
+It is recommended that an MC initially determines the supported message types on a given medium during the discovery phase using the Get Supported Message Type MCTP Control command prior to transmitting MCTP traffic of specific MCTP message type on the medium.

-7.8.2 MCTP EID and physical address changes.
+451 7.8.2 MCTP EID and physical address changes.

+The NC-SI package mapping of the NC or the MC to MCTP EID and/or physical interface address may change due to the following reasons:

+- 454

+455

+456

+456

-- The NC-SI package mapping of the NC or the MC to MCTP EID and/or physical interface address may change due to the following reasons: - Changes in the MCTP transport medium used.
-For example moving from PCIe to SMBus medium when PCIe becomes unavailable for MCTP communication due to change of power state. - 2) Changes in the EID to physical address mapping.
-For example when changing medium or during re-enumeration process or in a multifunction PCIe device, if the function of which RID is being used is disabled by the host, the MCTP endpoint may move to another function. - In order to avoid breakup of network connections, and in order to avoid the need to reconfigure the NC, - the NC-SI connection should be kept alive during the transition.
-The MC is responsible for the - reconnection of the channel in case of address mapping changes.
-The next clause describes possible - flows that may be used to ease the re-discovery of an NC whose address has changed.
-A flow by which - the MC can expose a change of its own address to the NC(s) is described in subclause 7.8.4. - 450 According to the specification, an MC or NC that has its physical address changed should send an - 451 MCTP Discovery Notify command to the bus owner so that the routing tables can be updated.
+Changes in the MCTP transport medium used.
+For example moving from PCIe to SMBus medium when PCIe becomes unavailable for MCTP communication due to change of power state.

+- 457 2) Changes in the EID to physical address mapping.
+For example when changing medium or during re-enumeration process or in a multifunction PCIe device, if the function of which

+459 RID is being used is disabled by the host, the MCTP endpoint may move to another function.

+In order to avoid breakup of network connections, and in order to avoid the need to reconfigure the NC, the NC-SI connection should be kept alive during the transition.
+The MC is responsible for the the MC can expose a change of its own address to the NC(s) is described in subclause 7.8.4.

+463 reconnection of the channel in case of address mapping changes.
+The next clause describes possible

+464 flows that may be used to ease the re-discovery of an NC whose address has changed.
+A flow by which

+According to the MCTP specification, an MC or NC that has its physical address changed should send an MCTP Discovery Notify command to the bus owner so that the routing tables can be updated.

-452 7.8.3 NC discovery flows
+468 7.8.3 NC discovery flows

-453 The MC may use one of the following example flows to discover a NC whose address has changed.
+469 The MC may use one of the following example flows to discover a NC whose address has changed.

-454 7.8.3.1 Full discovery
+470 7.8.3.1 Full discovery

-- The simplest and most time consuming method is to discover the NC partner by using the standard - 456 MCTP discovery method.
-This method works with NCs that support at least MCTP 1.1 and NC-SI 1.0. - The following flow may be used: - The MC detects a potential address update condition (for example: power state change, link status change, or re-enumeration) or detects an NC-SI timeout condition (as defined in section 6.8.2.1 of NC-SI). - The MC finds all the endpoints in the system by sending an MCTP "Get Routing Table Entries" command to the bus owner and to any bridges in the MCTP network. - For each device listed, the MC checks whether it supports the required MCTP message types (NC-SI Control and optionally Ethernet) by using the MCTP "Get Message Type Support" command. - For each potential endpoint discovered by using the method above, the MC checks whether it is the original NC partner, for example by sending an "Get Version ID" NC-SI command to the original NC ID and checking the response.
+- The simplest and most time consuming method is to discover the NC partner by using the standard MCTP discovery method.
+This method works with NCs that support at least MCTP 1.1 and NC-SI 1.0. - 473 The following flow may be used: - The MC detects a potential address update condition (for example: power state change, link status change, or re-enumeration) or detects an NC-SI timeout condition (as defined in section 6.8.2.1 of NC-SI). - The MC finds all the endpoints in the system by sending an MCTP "Get Routing Table Entries" command to the bus owner and to any bridges in the MCTP network. - For each device listed, the MC checks whether it supports the required MCTP message types (NC-SI Control and optionally Ethernet) by using the MCTP "Get Message Type Support" command. - For each potential endpoint discovered by using the method above, the MC checks whether it is the original NC partner, for example by sending an "Get Version ID" NC-SI command to the original NC ID and checking the response.

-469 7.8.3.2 UUID based discovery
+485 7.8.3.2 UUID based discovery

-- 470 This method is based on the usage of the "Resolve UUID" MCTP command. - To use this method, the bus owner or bridge must support the "Resolve UUID" MCTP command and the NC must support the "Get Endpoint UUID" MCTP command.
+- 486 This method is based on the usage of the "Resolve UUID" MCTP command. - To use this method, the bus owner or bridge must support the "Resolve UUID" MCTP command and the NC must support the "Get Endpoint UUID" MCTP command.